Piper0007/YAFN-Banana-Edition/API/SongInfo.md

 <summary>How to use it</summary>
 You will find this module inside of ReplicatedStorage>Modules>SongInfo.

-The first thing you could change is "Mod Order" this arranges all the mods in a specific order.
+The first thing you could change is "Mod Order"[^1].
 However, this is not required and auto sorts.

 Next each mod listed will have a specifc format that it follows, and it should look like this:
 ![image_2023-08-22_160237343](https://github.com/Piper0007/YAFN-Banana-Edition/assets/110263550/fb6ac533-ed8e-46f1-962e-0e7d569c6760)